 A new wine region, sort of

 While Idaho’s modern wine industry is new, it’d be a slap in the face to early American history to say it lacks lineage.
-The first wine grapes were planted by French and German immigrants in Lewiston, Idaho, in 1864.
-They were the first in the northwestern part of the country.
-For a short time, Idaho’s wines were sent around the country prior to Prohibition, but all that ended when the state outlawed alcohol in 1916.
-Prohibition played out here like it played out elsewhere: Vines were ripped up, people with winemaking know-how abandoned the area, and the desire for local wine dried up.
+The first wine grapes were planted by French and German immigrants in Lewiston, Idaho, in 1864, which were also the first in the northwestern part of the country.
+Idaho’s wines were sent around the country prior to Prohibition, but all that ended when the state outlawed alcohol in 1916.
+Prohibition played out here like it played out elsewhere: Vines were torn out, people with winemaking know-how abandoned the area, and the desire for local wine dried up.

 It wasn’t until 1970 that wine grapes were once again planted in Idaho.
 The focus this time was on the Snake River Valley in the south.
 In 1976, Ste.
 Chappelle, Idaho’s largest winery to date, opened.
 The Idaho Grape Growers and Wine Producers Commission began operations in 1984.
-By 2002, 11 wineries had popped up all over Idaho.
+By 2002, there were 11 wineries across Idaho.

 Then, in 2007, the state got its first official American Viticultural Area (AVA): Snake River Valley.
 It sits near a similar latitude to France’s Rhone Valley and Spain’s Rioja, and at 8,000 square miles, Snake River Valley is as large as Idaho’s wine-making ambitions.
-Today, there are three AVAs in the state, more than 55 wineries, and the potential for greatness.
-Idaho winemakers envision a time when they’ll pass more rows of grapevines than corn or potatoes.
+Today, there are three AVAs in the state, more than 55 wineries, and endless potential.
+Idaho’s modern winemakers envision a time when they’ll pass more rows of grapevines than corn or potatoes.

-That dream is still far off in the future.
-For now, visiting wine enthusiasts should set their sights on Sunnyslope, one of Idaho’s notable wine regions.
-Getting there involves plenty of driving past tight-knit rows of the heartland’s signature plants.
-Yet the future is quickly coming, and few places see that as much as Sunnyslope’s Williamson Orchards and Vineyards.
+That dream is still far off in the future, though.
+For now, visiting wine enthusiasts should set their sights on the Sunnyslope wine region, where you’ll find Williamson Orchards and Vineyards.

 Williamson started in 1909 as a homestead, which is land granted by the government in exchange for developing agriculture.
 Initially, the business cultivated fruit trees, which remained the most vital part of the family business for the first three generations.
 The fourth and current generation running the business has seen a shifting focus to one crop in particular: wine grapes.

-Though Williamson once served as a haven for all agricultural products in Sunnyslope, it’s now the grape basket for wine brands in Idaho (though fields of grain are still the first thing you see when you approach the vineyards).
+Williamson is the grape basket for wine brands in Idaho (though fields of grain are still the first thing you see when you approach the farm).
 Williamson’s first vineyards were planted in 1998 when Ste.
 Chappelle needed more grapes.
-The family grew cabernet sauvignon, syrah, and riesling for the brand but had excess.
-So they brought in an excellent winemaker to see what could be done with some unproven grapes, says Mike Williamson, the general manager of the orchard.
+The family grew cabernet sauvignon, syrah, and riesling for the brand, and decided to bring in a winemaker to make wine with the leftover grapes.
 The company’s first vintage of cabernet sauvignon, in 2001, won a gold medal at Idaho’s annual wine competition.

 Williamson Orchards and Vineyards has focused more and more on grapes since then.
 Beverly Williamson, who runs the farm with her brother Mike and cousin Patrick, ran the family fruit stand for years.
 Wine eventually eclipsed the fruit business, and they closed the stand, which was “like a death in the family for me,” she says.
 But, she adds, “you have to change with the times to adapt so you can stay in business.”